Miami City Ballet

 Miami City Ballet (MCB) founded in 1985 by Miami philanthropist Toby Lerner Ansin and Edward Villella, earned its place as a globally recognized ballet company through Lourdes’ daring programming of bold collaborations and commissions, nurturing new choreographic voices, and championing Miami centric works.
 Today it is recognized nationally and internationally for its artistic excellence and vibrant style.

-Lourdes Lopez served as Artistic Director from September 2012 to May 2015, a period that grew MCB’s Repertory to include more than 100 ballets that reach 100,000 patrons annually.
+Lourdes Lopez served as Artistic Director from September 2012 to May 2025, a period that exponentially grew MCB’s Repertory to include more than 100 ballets that reach 100,000 patrons annually.
 Her leadership was marked by excellence, resilience, and community engagement achieving global recognition as a first-tier ballet company.
 Additionally, Ms. Lopez served as Chairman of Miami City Ballet School (MCBS), where in 2015 she conceived and helped launch the Ballet Bus program, a comprehensive dance scholarship program for underserved children in Miami-Dade County Public Schools, providing fully subsidized training, transportation, dance attire, and family support.
 Through the Ballet Bus program, Miami City Ballet School supported each student by offering a year-round, fully subsidized path to classical ballet, making a ten-year commitment to students and their families to provide comprehensive training that could prepare a child for a professional career in dance.

-Her tenure at Miami City Ballet included the COVID period where she was able to keep the Company performing through creative choreographic endeavors and using outdoor venues, thus serving as a model for the performing arts return post-lockdowns.
-The George Balanchine Trust uniquely granted Ms. Lopez the right to reimagine several signature ballets including Firebird, A Midsummer Night’s Dream, and George Balanchine’s The Nutcracker®.
+The George Balanchine Trust uniquely granted Ms. Lopez the right to reimagine several signature ballets including Firebird, A Midsummer Nights Dream, Square Dance, and George Balanchine’s The Nutcracker®.
 Ms. Lopez is the only individual entrusted with such authority.
 In these reimagined productions, she introduced Floridian semi-tropical and marine elements and a contemporary look to the productions in collaboration with local artists such as Isabel and Ruben Toledo, Michele Oka Doner, and Tarell Alvin McCraney.
 Additionally, Ms. Lopez commissioned the North American Premiere of Alexei Ratmansky’s Swan Lake with five-year exclusivity complete with new sets and designs.
 Upon its premiere, critics determined “This Swan Lake has become the one by which we should judge all others.”
 In 2020, at the height of the COVID pandemic, she helped guide Miami City Ballet through the loss of millions in anticipated ticket revenue by securing permission from The George Balanchine Trust to stage an innovative outdoor multimedia production of George Balanchine’s The Nutcracker®, blending live dancing on a rock-concert like stage with ultra-high definition video and projection on a 90 ft wide digital screen that appeared three dimensional.
 She extended special invitations to first responders as a gesture of gratitude.
 Demonstrating resiliency and foresight, Miami City Ballet was the only leading company able to continue live performances during this period while the dancers continued their training and rehearsing.

 Under Lourdes’ leadership, MCB performed across the United States, Canada, and Europe.
 MCB’s 2016 debut at Lincoln Center’s David H. Koch Theater was celebrated with an acclaimed review by The New York Times’ Alastair Macaulay: “Of all the ballet troupes who have visited the Koch in recent years, none looks so truly and completely a company”.

-“Miami City Ballet director Lourdes Lopez deserves all the credit in the world for raising the international profile of the company”
+Miami City Ballet director Lourdes Lopez deserves all the credit in the world for raising the international profile of the company

-“Lourdes pushed me to new heights that I never thought I’d be capable of reaching… More importantly, Lourdes understood what it meant to be an artist.
+Lourdes pushed me to new heights that I never thought I’d be capable of reaching… More importantly, Lourdes understood what it meant to be an artist.
 She understood there is more to the art form than just pretty lines and perfect technique.
-She honed in on what made me an artist and gave me opportunities to nurture that expression.”
+She honed in on what made me an artist and gave me opportunities to nurture that expression.

 Ballet Bus, conceived by Lourdes Lopez, identified and trained local talent by providing ten-year scholarships.